 Ultimately, we were able to persuade the insurance company that effects from the scars on Natalie’s body would have long-term effects that were more than just physical.
 We presented interviews from women who had suffered similar disfiguring injuries when they were young, to provide perspective on the emotional challenges Natalie might face as a teenager and adult.
 As a result, the insurance company agreed to a substantial settlement that covered Natalie’s medical expenses.

 The compensation we achieved went beyond those medical expenses, as it should have.
-It also had to take into consideration the trauma of the event, a shock shared by the entire family, with unknown long-term effects.
-And because Natalie was so young, the settlement could be expected to grow substantially and provide a strong financial foundation as she approached adulthood.
+It also had to take into consideration the trauma of the event, a shock shared by the entire family, with unknown long-term effects. and because Natalie was so young, the settlement could be expected to grow substantially and provide a strong financial foundation as she approached adulthood.

 In the end, we were happy to achieve results that will give Natalie and her family the best chance of healing from their experience as they navigate the effects of the attack going forward.
 Beyond that, we were able to send a message to the insurance company that it could and would be forced to honor the details of its policies.